 Merck has concluded its HIV and asthma initiatives.
 For now, its U.S.-based grantmaking is focused on type 2 diabetes.

-This funder’s basic and medical research is largely focused on cancer causes, treatments, and cures.
+This funder’s basic and medical research largely focuses on cancer causes, treatments, and cures.
 The founder, Mike Milken, also established the Prostate Cancer Foundation.

 NORD offers research grants to individual academic scientists as well as organizations studying rare diseases.
 NORD is not a federal grant program, but it does advocate on behalf of the FDA and NIH.